AMWA-TV/bcp-003/security-proposal.md

 for the NMOS APIs.

 *JSON Web Tokens* are access tokens which can be issued to a client to enable them to carry out certain actions on APIs.
-A tokens is issued to the client by an authentication server upon successful authentication of the client.
+A token is issued to the client by an authentication server upon successful authentication of the client.
 The client can then use that token in requests it sends to APIs.
 The token contains *claims* which describe what actions the client